Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
-Make an Expertise attack against each creature within a 15 foot radius cone.
-If you hit, deal 1d4 + Presence corrosive damage and apply a stack of defenseless.
+As you fan your hands, burning acid pours forth from your fingertips, stripping away their defenses.
+Make an Agility attack against each creature within a 15 foot radius cone.
+If you hit, deal 1d8 + Presence corrosive damage.
+This attack deals double damage to absorption.

 If you have at least 4 stacks of corrosive exposure, make an attack against each other creature within a 15 foot radius of yourself instead.